AlexJavor/ChatSystem-POO/README.md

 We consider that using this application is as easy and intuitive as we could make it.

-In order to run the application, yo have to download this Git repository, open a terminal in the git folder you created and run the  following command :
+In order to run the application, yo have to download this Git repository, open a terminal in the git folder you created and run the  following commands :
 ```
+cd ChatSystem/dist/JARFile/
-java -jar ./ChatSystem/dist/JARFile/ChatSystem.jar
+java -jar ChatSystem.jar
 ```

 ## Authors :